jsoconno/terraflow/docs.md

 ```
 ## Options
 ```
+  --terraform-filename TEXT  The name of the target Terraform file.
-  --provider TEXT   The name of the Terraform provider.  [required] --namespace TEXT  The namespace for the Terraform provider.  [required] --name TEXT       The name of the resource or data source.
+  --provider TEXT            The name of the Terraform provider.  [required] --namespace TEXT           The namespace of the Terraform provider.
+                             [required]
-  --resource TEXT   The target Terraform resource name.  [required] --filename TEXT
+  --name TEXT                The name to give the Terraform resource in the
+                             configuration.
+For example, 'main' or 'this'.
+  --resource TEXT            The name of the terraform provider resource.
+                             [required]
   --help                     Show this message and exit.
 ```
 ## Commands
 ```